michaelkrone/request-context/README.md

 ```

 - `setContext`
-Set the context for a key:
+Set the context for a key
 ```js
 contextService.setContext('namespace:key', {some: value});
 ```

 - `getContext`
-Get the context for a key:
+Get the context for a key
 ```js
 contextService.getContext('namespace:key.some.value'); // returns {some: value}
 ```